concord-consortium/docker-volume-sync/README.md

 Then run `generate_test_files.sh` this will generate 200 random files in a test_files directory.

 Then run `docker-compose up`.
 Docker compose will build a image for a `sync` service and a image for a `app` service.
 After these images are built you should see the `sync` service syncing all of the random files.
 And you should see the `app` image waiting for the files to be sync'd before printing the contents of the zzz.txt file.

+This demo folder also includes an example of how to ignore a log file.

 ## Credits
 This is based off of https://github.com/onnimonni/docker-unison